 All Fireline stoves are provided with a sophisticated "air wash" system to assist in keeping the fire as visible as possible and reducing cleaning intervals.
 This secondary air supply to the stove is controlled through the main single air control.
-The Clean Air Act air restrictor bracket will deliberately prevent full closure of this control.
+The Clean Air Act air restrictor bracket will deliberately prevent full closure of this control on the Wood side of operation.